whitneyburton/portfolios/students/1701-back/jack_pincus/20170302-jack-pincus-m1.markdown

 (insert reflection summary here)

 ### Community Participation
-Particiapted in the Turing Lab Posse, and was invited to present my side project during a spike.
+Participated in the Turing Lab Posse, and was invited to present my side project during a spike.

 -------------------------------------------------------------